medcelerate/parallel-cluster/README.md

 #### Compute Instance Type

-We must use intel processors, BWA has an issue running on any AMD processors (noted by a in the instance name)
+We must use intel processors, BWA has an issue running on any AMD processors (noted by an "a" in the instance name)

 Since we use spot instances to reduce cost as aws batch we need to select an instance type that has low interruption.